 Weekly Rapamycin Shows Promise in Improving Symptoms of ME/CFS in Early Clinical Trial

 Early results from a phase 1 clinical trial suggest that weekly administration of rapamycin may significantly improve patient-reported outcome measures (PROMs) in individuals living with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).
+This emerging rapamycin ME/CFS trial adds to growing evidence around low-dose rapamycin for ME/CFS patients and highlights increasing interest in rapamycin as a potential option for chronic fatigue symptoms improvement.
 The findings were presented by Stephanie L. Grach, MD, MS, assistant professor of medicine at Mayo Clinic, during the 2025 American College of Physicians (ACP) Internal Medicine Meeting, held April 3–5 in New Orleans, Louisiana.

 ME/CFS is a complex, debilitating condition characterized by profound fatigue, post-exertional malaise (PEM), sleep disturbances, autonomic dysfunction, and a constellation of other symptoms.
-Current treatment options remain limited, prompting increased interest in therapies targeting underlying biological mechanisms.
+Current treatment options remain limited, prompting increased interest in novel approaches such as rapamycin for chronic fatigue that target underlying biological mechanisms rather than symptomatic relief alone.

 “ME/CFS is a devastating infection-associated multisystem illness,” Grach and colleagues stated in their presentation.
-“Rapamycin has emerged as a candidate therapy due to its potential to modulate systemic inflammation and promote autophagy via mTOR inhibition.”
+“Rapamycin has emerged as a candidate therapy due to its potential to modulate systemic inflammation and promote autophagy via mTOR inhibition,” aligning with broader research into rapamycin and mTOR as a hidden switch controlling aging and chronic disease processes.

 Study Overview